Alumni Volunteer Summit

 3:15 – 3:30 p.m.
 Break

 4:30 p.m.
-Closing Reception and Networking in Papadakis Integrated Sciences Building
+Closing remarks, followed by reception Papadakis Integrated Sciences Building

 Behrakis Grand Hall